patriciogonzalezvivo/eyeo16/README.md

 *patricio.io* | *@patriciogv*

 Note:
-Hello my name is Patricio Gonzalez Vivo.
+Hola, Buenos Dias, Hello, my name is Patricio Gonzalez Vivo.
 It's an honor to be here.
 Big thanks to Dave, Jer, and Wes for inviting me to share my work today.
 Also thanks to my wife, Jen Lowe, who is my collaborator in all things, including this talk.

+**make sure sound is on**
+I thought I'd start by showing a bit of my most embarrassing work on the internet, just to get it out of the way.

 --